 We aim to work with parents and carers in ensuring each child develops the confidence and personal qualities that make them a good citizen and someone we are proud to know.
 Academic success is important but it is equally vital that each child develops the personal qualities that will enable them to make the most of their unique talents.

 Delivering Our Curriculum

 We operate on a curriculum model of 49 x 1 hour periods per fortnight.
 Pupils also spend 25 minutes each day with their tutor.
 For the majority of the time in Years 7, 8 and 9, pupils are taught in their tutor groups but are placed in sets for Maths, and from Year 9, English.
 Pupils are taught in smaller groups for Technology.
 PE is taught in different groups to allow additional flexibility.

 Towards the end of Year 9 pupils choose a route for KS4 based on their individual strengths and preferences:

 Pupils who choose to stay post-16 further specialise:

 Citizenship/PSHE is taught twice weekly during tutor time and through a series of specialist part-day events.

-In order to support student achievement following a period of school closure for 20/21 and 21/22 only the hours per fortnight will be increased in Years 12 + 13 by 1 to provide additional face-to-face teaching time and pupil support.
+In order to support student achievement following a period of school closure, for 20/21 and 21/22 only, the hours per fortnight will be increased in Years 12 + 13 by 1 (A-level subjects only) to provide additional face-to-face teaching time and pupil support.